Mar 15, 2017 - Research

 DNA samples extracted from ancient plaque on teeth found in a cave in Belgium and from those found at a site in Northern Spain indicate that Neanderthals had distinct regional cuisines.

-In the area that is now Belgium, Neanderthals ate a lot of meat — woolly rhinos and wild sheep — while those in Spain were vegetarian, living off pine nuts, mushrooms, tree bark, and forest moss.
+In the area that is now Belgium, Neanderthals ate a lot of meat—woolly rhinos and wild sheep—while those in Spain were vegetarians, living off pine nuts, mushrooms, tree bark, and forest moss.

 Find Your Inner Neanderthal

-Even more interesting than what was on the menu is the additional information scientists were able to glean from what is the first microbiome sequence of an extinct species.
-Our microbiome are the collection of bacteria and microbes on and in our bodies that we all depend on for survival.
-They can also tell us a lot about health, and researchers have over the last decade begun using DNA extracted from calcified plaque on teeth to help piece together the lives of our ancient ancestors.
+Even more interesting than what was on the menu is the additional information scientists gleaned from the first microbiome sequence of an extinct species.
+Our microbiome is the collection of bacteria and microbes on and in our bodies that we depend on for survival.
+They can also tell us a lot about health, and researchers have, over the last decade, begun using DNA extracted from calcified plaque on teeth to help piece together the lives of our ancient ancestors.

 The most recent work is the first such successful effort focused on Neanderthals.

-On top of learning about what our ancient cousins ate, the researchers also found signs of possible primitive medicinal practices.
-In one case, from an individual in Spain that appeared to have had a dental abscess and some sort of gastrointestinal parasite, the researchers found traces of the bark from a poplar tree, which has salicyclic acid, a natural painkiller used in aspirin, as well as material that included Penicillium mold.
+In addition to learning about what our ancient cousins ate, the researchers also found signs of possible primitive medicinal practices.
+In one case, from an individual in Spain who appeared to have had a dental abscess and some sort of gastrointestinal parasite, the researchers found traces of the bark from a poplar tree, which has salicylic acid, a natural painkiller used in aspirin, as well as material that included Penicillium mold.

-The data offer genetic evidence regarding not just diet, but also Neanderthal behavior and the diseases they struggled with, according to researchers.
+According to researchers, the data offer genetic evidence regarding not only diet but also Neanderthal behavior and the diseases they struggled with.

-The study also offered some interesting twists to speculation around the nature of Neanderthal and human interactions.
+The study also offered some exciting twists to speculation around the nature of Neanderthal and human interactions.

-Neanderthals went extinct about 40,000 years ago in Europe, but traces of them remain in the DNA of people with non-African ancestry.
+Neanderthals went extinct about 40,000 years ago in Europe, but traces remain in the DNA of people with non-African ancestry.
 That intermixing likely offered humans an evolutionary advantage to survive as they migrated outside of Africa.
-But why modern humans thrived and Neanderthals disappeared from the earth is still not fully understood.
+But why modern humans thrived, and Neanderthals disappeared from the earth is still not fully understood.

 “If you’re swapping spit between species, there’s kissing going on, or at least food sharing,” co-author Laura Weyrich told the journal Nature.

-While Neanderthals and humans may have been kissing cousins, others were less willing to draw those conclusions.
+While Neanderthals and humans may have kissed cousins, others were less willing to draw those conclusions.
 That doesn’t mean that the science wasn’t solid–just that it didn’t indicate how the oral microbe went from modern humans to Neanderthals.

 Stay in the know.